 Tyrion Lannister – This “wanna be” 50 x50 exhibitor excels in a 10×10 footprint.
 They are smart and clever, making the best of what they are given.
 Strategy is their king, and they make wise trade show marketing decisions in the beginning, winning the trust of many big clients.
 But then, over time, their confidence (and a few bad habits) gets the best of them which leads to dumber and dumber choices as they grow.

-Clients stick with them for the long-haul, and their activity in the booth is mostly current customers looking for “what’s new” from their favorite vendor.
-Oh, and they have a design aesthetic that cannot be beat… their booth will look stunning.
+Clients stick with them for the long haul, and their activity in the booth is mostly current customers looking for “what’s new” from their favorite vendor.
+Oh, and they have a design aesthetic that cannot be beat.
+Their booth will look stunning.

 Jon Snow – Essentially, one of these exhibitors is the outcast who really isn’t.
-Have you ever seen an exhibitor who shows up and their booth looks a little boring on the surface, but darn-it if their booth isn’t the most popular?
-They are cautious, slow and steady but they listen and make real connections with their booth visitors and loyal clients.
+Have you ever seen an exhibitor who shows up and their booth looks a little boring on the surface, but darn it if their booth isn’t the most popular?
+They are cautious, slow, and steady, but they listen and make real connections with their booth visitors and loyal clients.

 They make bold decisions when necessary but know how to read the room.
 They choose their shows (battles) wisely and strategize with a team to ultimately create a winning plan.
-They are humble to a fault and never see all that they could be, allowing others to shine more brightly… visually on the show floor and in business.
+They are humble to a fault and never see all that they could be, allowing others to shine more brightly on the show floor and in business.
 But they don’t go broke (or dead), so their ROI is impressive.

 They may decide to partner with a front-runner, trusting that’s the right thing to do and hoping for mutual success.
 When it’s proven to them that they are actually better (their clients tell them so), they refuse to believe until they must make the ultimate sacrifice… choosing themselves to WIN (maybe they steal that larger booth space from their partner… gasp!).
 But it’s OK: their fans are supportive and loyal.

-Daenerys Targaryen – Imagine these exhibitors were start-up companies at first and then with the help of a few huge investors, grew BIG, fast.
+Daenerys Targaryen – Imagine these exhibitors were start-up companies at first and then with the help of a few huge investors, they grew BIG, fast.
 They began with nothing and were perceived as weak and easily taken advantage of.
-But then, (born out of fire) they shoot out into the industry with the biggest dragon of them all… MONEY.
+But then, (born out of fire) they shoot out into the industry with the biggest dragon of them all –MONEY.
 They spare no expense, and they have it all: formidable assets (killer booth and amazing swag) and an army of booth staff in matching shirts.

 They are coming for a fight with the confidence to win.
-And they do win… until they break.
+And they do win, until they break.
 Emotions get the best of their strategy and something bad happens.
 Can they recover?
 Hmmm…

 Cersei and Jaime Lannister – Cersei exhibitors think they are ruling the show floor and take no help or compromise from anyone.
 Other exhibitors sense their arrogance and are out to attack and overcome this misguided leader.
 Their “twin,” maybe a sister-company (ok, brother, but that’s not the colloquial term), is along for the ride and follows the lead.
-This sister (brother) company may have a wandering eye seeing what others do and their success, but ultimately stays loyal to their leader, for better or for worse.
+This sibling company may have a wandering eye seeing what others do and their success, but ultimately stays loyal to their leader, for better or for worse.

 This talented hero is known by all the land, but all of a sudden, that fame is taken swiftly and #thestruggleisreal.
-These exhibitors once had it all, fame, fortune and literally the world in both of their hands (ha ha), but when they least expected it, someone took their most valuable asset (maybe their biggest client?) and now they feel lost.
-Loyalties realign, and a new beginning is on the horizon… but old habits die hard and well… the end.
+These exhibitors once had it all: fame, fortune and literally the world in both of their hands (ha ha), but when they least expected it, someone took their most valuable asset (maybe their biggest client?) and now they feel lost.
+Loyalties realign, and a new beginning is on the horizon, but old habits die hard and well… the end.

-Ok, I think that’s enough.
+OK, I think that’s enough.
 I could go on and on, but with over 150 main characters in Game of Thrones, we’d be here literally until Winter.
 On that note: Ready for one last GoT cliché?
 Winter is Coming.
 And in the #TradeShowLife, Winter is the TIMELINE.